alheka/seventimeapi/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-user               |  | If specified, time logs that match the parameter will be included. customerName       |  | If specified, time logs that match the parameter will be included. projectName        |  | If specified, time logs that match the parameter will be included. taskTitle          |  | If specified, time logs that match the parameter will be included. categoryName       |  | If specified, time logs that match the parameter will be included. workOrderTitle     |  | If specified, time logs that match the parameter will be included. workOrderNumber    |  | If specified, time logs that match the parameter will be included. sortBy             |  | If specified, a sort will be made on the specified parameter sortDirection      |  | "ascending" or "descending".
+user               |  | If specified, time logs that match the parameter will be included. customer           |  | If specified, time logs that match the parameter will be included. project            |  | If specified, time logs that match the parameter will be included. task               |  | If specified, time logs that match the parameter will be included. category           |  | If specified, time logs that match the parameter will be included. workOrder          |  | If specified, time logs that match the parameter will be included. workOrderNumber    |  | If specified, time logs that match the parameter will be included. timestamp          |  | If specified, time logs that start after the given date and time will be included.
+The date has to be in the format 'YYYY-MM-HH HH:MM' endTimestamp       |  | If specified, time logs that end before the given date and time will be included.
+The date has to be in the format 'YYYY-MM-HH HH:MM' sortBy             |  | If specified, a sort will be made on the specified parameter sortDirection      |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending